 i.
 Faith leads us into greater victories than law ever could.

 And the LORD said to Joshua, “This day I will begin to exalt you in the sight of all Israel, that they may know that, as I was with Moses, so I will be with you.
 You shall command the priests who bear the ark of the covenant, saying, ‘When you have come to the edge of the water of the Jordan, you shall stand in the Jordan.’”

 a.
 This day I will begin to exalt you in the sight of all Israel: As Joshua takes a step of faith, God encourages him all the way.
 God always wants to encourage and help along our faith, but we may have our ears closed to His encouragement.

 b.
 That they may know that as I was with Moses, so I will be with you: God will make Joshua a leader like Moses in the eyes of the people, and He will do it by using Joshua to miraculously lead the people across an impossible body of water.

 c.
-After Joshua had obeyed the previous guidance, based on faith and his understanding of God’s word, now God gives him more specific instructions: when you have come to the edge of the water . . . you shall stand in the Jordan.
+When you have come to the edge of the water… you shall stand in the Jordan: After Joshua had obeyed the previous guidance, based on faith and his understanding of God’s word, now God gave him more specific instructions.

 5. (9-13) Joshua encourages and instructs Israel.